Hannalysis/100DaysOfCode/README.md

 I finished up the day by learning how to commit in Github by linking an issue to close upon pushing to the remote repository.

 ------------

+--- Day 69 ---
+2025-01-02

+I didn't have the best night's rest, so I started today with a pomodoro session practicing my javascript using a Codecademy module: Javascript Syntax Part 1: 64%